Government Consultation on the Future of Mobility Device Laws

 As a specialist mobility scooter insurer, we have a unique insight into the real-world impact of current legislation.
 That insight, alongside research carried out with Nottingham Trent University, forms the basis of our consultation response.

-That evidence highlights why user input is so important.
+That evidence highlights why user input is so important in shaping laws.

 This adds to a growing body of evidence at the heart of our Safer Mobility Campaign, dedicated to improving understanding, influencing policy, and supporting safer everyday journeys for those who rely on powered mobility devices.

 Please note: The views expressed here are based on analysis of our own claims data and the experiences of our customers.
 Everyone is encouraged to submit their own views and experiences as part of this consultation.
-Your voice matters, and no response is too small.
+Your voice matters, and every response is important.